 The same holds for 3 season backpacking.
-The 4400 Porter does not have enough external storage for me to store a dripping wet water filter, platypus, 2 x 1 liter plastic bottles, a wind shirt, hard shell, rain pants, food, compass, map, hat, altimeter/gps, pencil, rite in the rain log book, SPOT locator beacon, digital camera, dermatone and lip balm, glove liners, rain mitts, tarp, and plastic ground sheet that I like to keep on the outside of my pack when I backpack.
+The Porter 70 does not have enough external storage for me to store a dripping wet water filter, platypus, 2 x 1 liter plastic bottles, a wind shirt, hard shell, rain pants, food, compass, map, hat, altimeter/gps, pencil, rite in the rain logbook, inReach mini 2, digital camera, dermatome and lip balm, glove liners, rain mitts, tarp, and plastic groundsheet that I like to keep on the outside of my pack when I backpack.
 I don’t take a lot of breaks when I hike and I don’t want to take even more in order to rummage around in my backpack for something.
-Plus if it’s raining, I like be able to get to my tarp and pitch it without having to open up my pack.
+Plus if it’s raining, I like being able to get to my tarp and pitch it without having to open up my pack.
 Being able to store my tarp in an external pocket has saved my ass more than once.

-While the 4400 Porter does come with the option to add pockets to the hip belt, these alone are still insufficient for my needs.
+While the Porter 70 does come with the option to add pockets to the hip belt, these alone are still insufficient for my needs.
 The same goes for the add-on front pocket that HMG also sells for this pack, which clips onto the front daisy chains.
 While convenient and fairly large, it is open, so not a suitable storage compartment for extra gloves, hats, and electronics in winter.

-Suggestions for Improvment
+Suggestions for Improvement

 - Add load lifters to the base pack

-- Offer an optional crampon holder attachment like the one on HMG’s 2400 Ice Pack
+- Offer an optional crampon holder attachment like the one on HMG’s Ice Pack

 - Offer a pair of closed side pockets that can be hung on the sides of the pack

-- Offer an optional top lid w/pocket that can be attached over the roll top closure.
+- Offer an optional top lid w/pocket that can be attached over the roll-top closure.

 Adding these options would help alleviate the external storage issues that prevent me from enjoying this pack fully today.
-The last time I spoke to Mike St. Pierre at Hyperlite Mountain Gear, building out add-on pockets and features was definitely on his radar, so I hope to see some of them become available before too long.
-After all, winter backpacking and mountaineering season is just around the bend.
+The last time I spoke to Mike St. Pierre at Hyperlite Mountain Gear, building out add-on pockets and features were definitely on his radar, so I hope to see some of them become available before too long.
+After all, winter backpacking and mountaineering season are just around the bend.